Saint-Jérôme station: Description

-It serves bus routes operated by the CIT Laurentides, a suburban transit agency, and by two intercity bus companies.
+It serves bus routes operated by Exo bus services, a suburban transit agency, and by two intercity bus companies.
 In addition to loading areas for buses, it includes train platforms which are used by the Saint-Jérôme line.
-The line is operated by the Réseau de transport métropolitain (RTM), the umbrella organization that integrates and coordinates public transportation services in the Greater Montreal area.
+The line is operated by Exo, the public transport system in the Greater Montreal area.
 Commuter trains towards Montreal began serving the station on Monday, January 8, 2007, with four (of 10) trains on weekdays.
 The ride from Saint-Jérôme to Lucien-L'Allier station takes 85 minutes.
 Saint-Jérôme is in ARTM fare zone C, and the station currently has parking for 775 cars.
 Prior to the reform of the ARTM's fare system in July 2022, it was in zone 7.